zhengkyl/strokesvg/README.md

 The second `<g>` element contains `<path>` elements representing each stroke.
 These can be animated using the `stroke-dasharray` and `stroke-dashoffset` css properties.
 The order/index is represented by the `--i` css variable.

 Some strokes self intersect, like in loops, so they are created from multiple stroke "shadows" and corresponding strokes so that the clipping works correctly.
-In these cases, parts of the same stroke have the same index.
+In these cases, parts of the same stroke are grouped together.

 ## Generating Optimized SVGs